Code-Institute-Submissions/neo-data-milestone-project/README.md

 ![This image is not available](static/img/flowchart2.jpg)

 <p style="text-align: justify;">
-A brief description of each of the functions used in the main.js document is given in the follwoing sections, below.
+A brief description of each of the functions used in the main.js document is given in the following sections, below.
 </p>

 #### Datepicker